The core message in this post: Beware the leader too comfortable in the role, too adept at eluding the grasp of humility.

 After a recent guest lecture, one of the students approached me afterwards and asked me for advice about leadership and management.
 She was about to become a first-time manager and leader for a six-person team.
 Later, she emailed me about the same topic.
 Below is my reply to her.
 "Simply because you care about these issues of true leadership and are willing to study, think, and put forth the effort to become a good leader, immediately places you in a favorable position.
 You will succeed, almost certainly, as a natural consequence.
 But, whatever advice you take or book you read, ask yourself, "Do I serve those I lead, or do those I lead serve me?"
 It's a pretty simple question that boils everything extraneous about leadership and management away.

-The point of this blog is: Purchasing and installing an EMR and hoping that you’ll realize a positive return-on-investment is not enough.
+The point of this commentary is: Purchasing and installing an EMR and hoping that you’ll realize a positive return-on-investment is not enough.
 You need to dedicate the time and resources to constantly iterate, refine and improve the utilization of that EMR over time, far beyond its installation and go-live.
 It’s a race without a finish line so you might as well train, budget and plan for that accordingly-- up front.